 Please note, you can run this command only as an administrator, so you will need to enter the administrator password and click Enter.
 After this, the MAC address of your device will be successfully changed and valid until the next reboot of the Mac.
 Also, we recommend that you save your original MAC ID, as you may wish to change it back.
 For this, use the same command.

 We should warn you that after changing the MAC address, you may face problems with the Internet connection.
-That’s why, if you do it for the private data security reasons, you can use another method for your security.
+That’s why, if you do it for the private data security reasons, you can use another method for your security, for example, use VPN Client for Mac.

 If you enjoyed the article, please leave your comments and visit our page on Facebook, where you can find even more useful information.